 Age-Friendly Sausalito Program

 With just one phone call, seniors 60 and older can request a FREE ride anywhere within Sausalito, the floating homes community and Marin City, Monday through Friday 10am to 2pm.
-Now providing rides to select citywide evening and weekend events such as Sausalito Arts Festival, Sausalito Village Art Opening, Floating Homes Tour, Citywide Yard Sale and Sausalito Library programs like Sausalito People Series and museum docent lectures.
+Now providing rides to select citywide evening and weekend events such as Sausalito Arts Festival, Sausalito Village Art Opening, Floating Homes Tour, Citywide Yard Sale and Sausalito Library events like Friday evening programs and museum docent lectures.

 Home delivery of books and other materials through Sausalito Library